MicrosoftLearning/mslearn-azure-ml/Instructions/09-Hyperparameter-tuning.md

 ---
 lab:
-    title: 'Perform hyperparameter tuning with a sweep job'
+  title: Perform hyperparameter tuning with a sweep job
+  description: Hyperparameters are variables that affect how a model is trained, but
+    which can't be derived from the training data.
+Choosing the optimal hyperparameter values for model training can be difficult, and usually involved a great deal of trial and error.
+  duration: 10 minutes
+  level: 400
+  islab: true
 ---

 # Perform hyperparameter tuning with a sweep job